danhermes/book_factory/src/book_quick_draft/README.md

 ## Process

-0. Chapters have been sanitized in the chapter-writing process. (sanitize_all.py)
+0. Chapters have already been sanitized in the chapter-writing process. (run_chapter.py:sanitize_markdown(text))

 1. Converts cover images to PDF format (if present)
 2. Creates necessary LaTeX files for formatting